thermallab/CryptoRocks/README.md

 # CryptoRocks
-Seeking devoloper for project photo and video of sculptural objects.
-Subject: imaginary geology, Planets, evolution, Chemistry, physics, virtual worlds, virtual objects.
+Seeking devoloper for project using photo and video of sculptural objects.
+Subject: imaginary geology, new planets, evolution, chemistry, physics, virtual worlds, virtual objects.